apache/flink/docs/deployment/resource-providers/standalone/docker.md

 * [JobManager]({% link concepts/glossary.md %}#flink-jobmanager) for [a Application cluster](#application-mode-on-docker)
 * [TaskManager]({% link concepts/glossary.md %}#flink-taskmanager) for any cluster

-This allows you to deploy a standalone cluster (Session or Job) in any containerised environment, for example:
+This allows you to deploy a standalone cluster (Session or Per-Job Mode) in any containerised environment, for example:
 * manually in a local Docker setup,
 * [in a (native) Kubernetes cluster]({% link deployment/resource-providers/standalone/kubernetes.md %}),
 * [with Docker Compose](#flink-with-docker-compose),